TaiDOmi/TTB-course/h7 FreeScience.md

 - Six areas to be included in education
-  - Technical skills (Understandint tools and devices)
+  - Technical skills (Understanding tools and devices)
   - Procedural knowledge (Safe online practices)
   - Data protection (Securing personal and sensitive information)
   - Online identity (How to manage online profiles in responsible way)